Resident Evil (2002 video game): Wii version

-In December 2008, Resident Evil was ported to the GameCube's successor, the Wii, along with Resident Evil Zero.
+On December 25, 2008, Resident Evil was ported to the GameCube's successor, the Wii, along with Resident Evil Zero.
 The port, Resident Evil Archives: Resident Evil, features a control system that supports both the Wii Remote and the GameCube controller.
-Although Capcom originally had no plans to release the Wii version outside of Japan, arguing that the game would not sell very well, the game was eventually released in North America and Europe in June 2009 due to the commercial success of Resident Evil 5.
+Although Capcom originally had no plans to release the Wii version outside of Japan, arguing that the game would not sell very well, the game was eventually released in North America on June 23, Australia on June 25, and in Europe on June 26, 2009, due to the commercial success of Resident Evil 5.
 The Wii version received generally favorable reviews from critics, but some publications criticized it for its outdated controls, lack of new features, and lack of widescreen support.

 HD remaster

 A high-definition (HD) version, Resident Evil HD Remaster, was released for PlayStation 3, PlayStation 4, Windows, Xbox 360, and Xbox One in January 2015.
 The HD version supports 5.1 surround sound as well as a resolution of 1080p and a widescreen aspect ratio of 16:9.
 Although the original pre-rendered backgrounds have a 4:3 format, the developers decided against re-rendering them in 16:9 because it would allow players to see more of the environment than intended, reducing the sense of immersion and danger.
 As a result, the developers added vertical scrolling to the backgrounds, which respond to the movement of the character, to fit the remaster's widescreen aspect ratio.
 A new control scheme was also included, allowing players to move their character in the direction of the analog stick.

 The remaster was a commercial success, breaking sales records.
 It became the PlayStation Network's biggest launch game and Capcom's fastest-selling digital game across North America and Europe.
 Capcom announced that the remaster exceeded sales of one million copies by April 2015.
 Its commercial success resulted in Capcom's announcement of a similar edition of Resident Evil Zero in 2015.
-Critical reception towards the remaster was mostly positive.
+Critical reception towards the remaster was generally favorable.
 Several critics noted that some features like the inventory system and the insistence on having to revisit previously explored areas have not aged very well, but generally agreed that the remaster was a solid revival of a classic.
 The new control scheme was also considered more intuitive and satisfying, especially for new players.
 As of September 2022, the remaster had sold 3.7 million copies worldwide across all platforms.

 Resident Evil: Origins Collection

-Resident Evil Zero and Resident Evil became a compilation called Resident Evil: Origins Collection, that was released for the Nintendo Switch on May 21, 2019.
+Resident Evil Zero and Resident Evil became a compilation called Resident Evil: Origins Collection, which was released on multiple consoles in 2015 and 2016, and on the Nintendo Switch in 2019.